-Lindsey Mantoan is scholar-artist who teaches courses in theater, performance, and writing at Stanford.
+Lindsey Mantoan is scholar-artist who teaches courses in theater, performance, and writing at Linfield College.
 She’s also directed over a dozen musicals, plays, and readings in the Bay Area.
 She holds a PhD in Theater and Performance Studies from Stanford University, an MA in Performance as Public Practice from the University of Texas at Austin, and an AB in Architecture from Princeton University.
 Her areas of academic expertise include: Theater History, Critical Theory, Performance Studies, LGBT Theater, Political and Activist Performance, American Drama, and Musical Theater.

 Lindsey’s teaching focuses on performance as both an object of study and a mode of learning.
 She has taught courses on theater history, musical theater, theater of war, script analysis, Greek tragedy, and documentary theater.
 Students in these courses use discussion, activities, and performance to understand texts, theories, and conflicts, integrating their learning experience.
 She has taught diverse groups of students, including inmates at San Quentin Prison working toward their Associate’s degree through the Prison University Project.

 Integrating scholarship, pedagogy, and artistic practice, Lindsey’s directing work tackles contemporary issues of politics and identity.
 She’s directed two documentary plays, one about California’s gay marriage trial and one about US democracy, an original multimedia piece about the African diaspora that she co-created, and a series of musicals for Bay Area students.